A set of 24 instruction cards to use when playing 'Simon Says'.

 Playing a game of “Simon Says” is an active and enjoyable way of introducing instructions to students.
 Instructions provide a wonderful basis for learning about the procedural text type.

 Each instruction in the game contains a verb, a noun, and an adverb/adverbial phrase e.g. Raise both arms into the air.
-When playing the game, encourage your students to identify each part of speech in the instruction given.
+When playing the game, encourage your students to identify each speech part in the instruction.

 Two versions of the instruction cards are provided in this teaching resource.